Shipping a Batching Plant To or From the UK

 Port Handling

 Coordinate with the port and stevedores for efficient loading and unloading of OOG cargo.
-This may involve cranes, forklifts, and other specialized equipment.
+This may involve cranes, forklifts, and other specialised equipment.
 Clear communication and coordination are crucial for avoiding delays and damage.

 Ocean Freight